Programme

 Nicole Slipp, Nicole Marcoux

-Digital Serious Games as Tools to Support Educational: Information Practices of Teachers, Integretion Perspectives and Challenges of their Preservation at the French National Library (BNF)
+Digital Serious Games as Tools to Support Education: Information Practices of Teachers, Integretion Perspectives and Challenges of their Preservation at the French National Library (BNF)

 Mamoudou Ndiaye, Raphaëlle Fabrice